S-Kagwi/dsc-phase-1-project-v2-4/README.md

 4. Releasing movies in December would likely lead to the highest return on investment by the movie.

 5. Movies with a combination of Action, Adventure and Sci-Fi genres were the most popular.
 Microsoft should produce a movie with this combination of genres.

-6. The length of a movie (runtime) has no impact on its popularity (ratings).